From Employed Tradie to Booked-Solid Business Owner: Newton's Story

 100% booked — 2 weeks out by month 5 |

-+3–4 jobs per week from geographic SEO |
++3–4 extra jobs per week from geographic SEO |

 The Problem: Starting From Zero

 Newton spent seven years working for a national plumbing franchise.
-He was good at his job, built a strong reputation in the eastern suburbs, and eventually reached the point where he was doing the work, managing client relationships, and troubleshooting jobs — while the business he worked for kept the margin.
+He was good at his job, built a strong reputation in the eastern suburbs, and eventually reached the point where he was doing the work, managing client relationships, and troubleshooting complex jobs — while the business he worked for kept the margin.

 "I knew I was worth more than I was earning.
 But when I thought about going out on my own, the thing that scared me wasn't the plumbing — it was the marketing.
 I'd always had jobs come through the company.
 I had no idea how to make the phone ring myself."